-Republicans in Congress are divided over immigration but leaders say votes are still coming
+Trump lobbying effort aims to unite House GOP

 House leadership doesn't have the votes yet on their broader package, a fact that Rep. Tom Cole, a member of the GOP whip team, confirmed Wednesday morning to reporters.
 While leaders had long said that the conservative bill likely wouldn't pass, the question is whether they can convince members to get behind a compromise bill, which includes $25 billion in border security funding including money for the wall, a path to citizenship for recipients of the Deferred Action for Childhood Arrivals program and a fix to address in part family separations at the border.

-Ryan would not address what Plan B is if if the compromise legislation does not pass in the House.
+Ryan would not address what Plan B is if the compromise legislation does not pass in the House.
 He quipped "this bill is Plan B" and would not answer if he would entertain a standalone, narrow bill focused just on family separation -- as Senate Republicans are considering — saying only that they would "cross that bridge" when they come to it.

 House Majority Leader Kevin McCarthy tried to present this compromise bill as the only option.